-Marco Elias Gonzales…lives with wife, Monica, in Seattle…played 3 seasons (2011-13) at Gonzaga University, compiling a record 26-7 with a 2.34 ERA…is highest draft pick (19th overall) in Gonzaga baseball program history…two-time West Coast Conference Co-Player of the Year; earned the honors as a freshman (2011) and as a junior (2013), sharing with Kris Bryant (Univ. of San Diego) both years…as a junior in 2013, earned John Olerud Two-Way Player of the Year honors…pitched for the USA Baseball Collegiate National Team in 2012, winning a Bronze medal...won four Colorado 5A State Championships while in high school at Rocky Mountain High School…father, Frank, played collegiately and was a 16th round draft pick of Detroit in 1989.
+Marco Elias Gonzales…lives in Seattle with his wife, Monica and daughter, Grace…partnered with the Home Plate Project, along with former teammate Sam Tuivailala, to provide and serve meals to kids in Seattle’s Lake City neighborhood in 2019…played three seasons (2011-13) at Gonzaga University, compiling a record of 26–7 with a 2.34 ERA…is highest draft pick (19th overall) in Gonzaga baseball program history… two-time West Coast Conference Co-Player of the Year; earned the honors as a freshman (2011) and as a junior (2013), sharing with Kris Bryant (Univ. of San Diego) both years as a junior in 2013, earned John Olerud Two-Way Player of the Year honors…pitched for the USA Baseball Collegiate National Team in 2012, winning a Bronze medal...won four Colorado 5A State Championships while in high school at Rocky Mountain High School… father, Frank, played collegiately at Colorado State and was a 16th round draft pick of Detroit in 1989.

 Totals - Was 1-1 with 6.08 ERA (27 ER, 40.0 IP) in 11 games, including 8 starts with St. Louis (1 G) and Seattle (10 G)...
 Strong Finish - Was 1-0 with 2.81 ERA (5 ER, 16.0 IP) and 17 strikeouts in 5 games, including 2 starts in September…in first 6 appearances, all starts, he was 0-1 with an 8.25 ERA (22 ER, 24.0 IP) with 15 strikeouts....
 Seattle Debut - Made Mariners debut on Aug.
 6 at Kansas City, getting a no-decision despite leaving with a 7-2 lead but did not complete 5.0 innings...
 Trade - Acquired from St. Louis in exchange for minor leaguer Tyler O'Neill (of) on July 21...
 Tacoma Time - Made 2 starts with AAA Tacoma, going 2-0 with 4.50 ERA (6 ER, 12.0 IP) while striking out 9…both of his starts were quality starts...
 AAA Recap - Combined with AAA Memphis (11) and AAA Tacoma (2), was 8-4 with a 3.14 ERA (28 ER, 80.1 IP) with 66 strikeouts in 13 combined starts...
 Memphis Man - Was 6-4 with 2.90 ERA (22 ER, 68.1 IP) with 57 strikeouts with Memphis...
 Brief - Made one start for St. Louis in second game of doubleheader on June 13 vs. Milwaukee...
 Beach Time - Made one start with High-A Palm Beach (STL) on May 7 vs. Lakeland.